divnix/digga/doc/concepts/hosts.md

 # Hosts

 Nix flakes contain an output called `nixosConfigurations` declaring an attribute set of valid NixOS systems.
-To create hosts, you can use the `nixos.hosts` argument and pass `modules` to each host.
-Host-specific modules typically go in the `hosts` folder of the template.

-Each host should follow a certain channel to define the `pkgs` of that host.
-You can use the `nixos.hostDefaults` to set defaults and global modules for all hosts.
+To simplify the management and creation of these hosts, devos automatically imports every _.nix_ file inside this directory to the mentioned attribute set, applying the projects defaults to each.
+The only hard requirement is that the file contain a valid NixOS module.

+As an example, a file `hosts/system.nix` will be available via the flake output `nixosConfigurations.system`.
+You can have as many hosts as you want and all of them will be automatically imported based on their name.

-For each host, the configuration automatically sets the `networking.hostName` attribute to the name of the host.
+For each host, the configuration automatically sets the `networking.hostName` attribute to the name of the file minus the _.nix_ extension.
 This is for convenience, since `nixos-rebuild` automatically searches for a configuration matching the current systems hostname if one is not specified explicitly.

+You can set channels, systems, and add extra modules to each host by editing the `nixos.hosts` argument in flake.nix.
+This is the perfect place to import host specific modules from external sources, such as the [nixos-hardware][nixos-hardware] repository.

 It is recommended that the host modules only contain configuration information specific to a particular piece of hardware.
 Anything reusable across machines